 Table of Contents

-Google Drive issues on Mac
+Google Drive Mac issues

 Google Drive not working on Mac is usually caused by an error in the syncing process.
 There are many possible causes for syncing errors that could cause Google Drive to not work on Mac, but dealing with such an error is typically very easy.